canonical-ols/snapstore-snap-docs/en/api-overrides.md

 The Overrides API supports two operations: list overrides, and set overrides.

-All operations require an "Authorization" header, as described in [API authentication](api-authentication.md).
+All operations require an "Authorisation" header, as described in [API authentication](api-authentication.md).

 ## List overrides